dilovancelik/quackhouse/notes.md

 ### Edit relationship

-should happen on double tap of the lines.
+Should happen on double tap of the lines, it should look like a prefilled create relationship view.